A precessing jet from a supermassive black hole: multi-wavelength observations of S5 1044+71: Variability studies

 \subsection{Time-lags}

 The correlation study presented above is limited by the fact that it assumes that there is no time-lag between the MWL bands we study.
 To further investigate this option, we performed a cross-correlation analysis of the \fermi\ light curve with each MWL light curve.
 Given the strongly uneven sampling of the data and the heterogeneous cadence across instruments, standard cross-correlation techniques based on regularly sampled time series are not applicable.
 We therefore adopted the z-transformed discrete correlation function \citep[ZDCF,][]{ZDCF}, which is specifically designed to handle sparsely and irregularly sampled light curves.
 For each MWL band, we computed the ZDCF between the LAT integral flux light curve and the corresponding band-integrated flux.
 Positive time lags are defined such that the MWL band follows the \gray\ emission.
-The maximum lag range was chosen to be $\pm$400 days, ensuring sufficient coverage to probe both short and long delays while preserving adequate statistics in each lag bin.
-Each ZDCF bin was required to contain a minimum number of 30 data pairs to ensure robust error estimates.
-This last constrain prevents us to use NEOWISE measurements for this analysis.
-To assess the statistical significance of the observed ZDCF features, we estimated confidence intervals through a Monte Carlo reshuffling procedure.
-For each band, we generated 5000 realizations by randomly permuting the flux values of the MWL light curve while keeping the observation times fixed.
-The ZDCF was recomputed for each surrogate dataset, allowing us to derive empirical confidence envelopes corresponding to the $1\sigma$, $2\sigma$, and $3\sigma$ levels under the null hypothesis of no correlation.
+The maximum lag range was chosen to be $\pm$300 days, ensuring sufficient coverage to probe both short and long delays while preserving adequate statistics in each lag bin.
+Due to the different sampling of the MWL light curves, the minimum number of data pairs in each ZDCF bin is set to 90 for the $r$ and the $g$ filter, to 60 for the $i$ and the $v$ filter, and to 30 for all other data.
+NEOWISE measurements are not considered for this analysis, due to their limited number of data points.
+To provide an empirical reference for the expected level of spurious correlations, we used a permutation test.
+For each band, we generated 5000 surrogate datasets by randomly reshuffling in time the flux values of the MWL light curve.
+This procedure preserves the sampling pattern and the observed flux distribution, but destroys any physical temporal association with the $\gamma$-ray light curve.
+The resulting $1$-,$2$-, and $3$-$\sigma$ envelopes should therefore be interpreted as empirical null envelopes, not as formal confidence intervals that would require simulation of artificial light curves with the same statistical properties as the data, in particular with the same power spectral density \citep{Timmer95, Emmanoulopoulos13}.